There’s probably not a woman living who hasn’t been left by some louse she once loved. And usually, without explanation or proper closure.

 Richard (age 45) Writer

-freedom--- settle down.
+“She was getting too close.
+She actually made me consider giving up my freedom… settle down.
 I got scared so I just stopped calling.”

 Melvin (38) Salesman